jbracker/polymonad-proofs/README.md

     The formalization of what is required to union two polymonads that do not have morphism between them.
   * `Polymonad.Union`:
-    The proof that `UnionablePolymonad`s actually
-    form a polymonad again.
-The submodules prove further properties (Principality is *WIP*).
+    The proof that `UnionablePolymonad`s actually form a polymonad again.
+  * `Polymonad.Union.Principal`:
+    Proof that union preserves principality (under some preconditions).
   * `Polymonad.Principal`:
     The formalization of principal polymonads.
   * `Polymonad.UniqueBinds`: